grose4/MBTATrafficAnalysis/README.txt

 OtherStations.ipynb
 Graphs for some other popular stations other than the main three.

-phase3_discussion.txt
-Description of the results from phase three.

 polyfit.ipynb
 Random Forest Regressor model to predict ridership based on our read in data.